 - Your medical condition must qualify for cover and be part of the defined list of Prescribed Minimum Benefit conditions. - The treatment needed must match the treatments in the defined benefits. - You must use the Scheme's Designated Service Providers.
-See the definition of Designated Service Providers for more information.
+See the definition of Designated Service Providers on page 2 for more information.